What Is Ethical Down?

 Durability

-When did down start being used?
+When did down start being used in jackets and sleeping bags?

 Zipping up the Fantom down jacket in the French Alps with a head torch on

-Are down jackets ethical?
+Are down jackets and down sleeping bags ethical?

 In recent years there have been a series of scandals over the welfare of animals used in the down industry.
 Reports discovered the widespread practice of live-plucking – literally ripping the feathers out of birds while they were still alive.
 Other birds were force-fed to enlarge their livers for use in foie gras.
 More information on the horrors of live plucking and farming of ducks and geese can be found on the PETA website.